 Learning & Development

-These links cover tutorials, learning opportunities, case-studies, how-tos etc.
+These links cover presentations, tutorials, learning opportunities, case-studies, how-tos etc.

 Includes announcements within the field, brand new sites, new (to me) sites, new books and generally interesting developments.

 Mapbox | Launching Mapbox outdoors – ‘A beautiful new map designed for outdoor adventures.’